 Determine the Size You Need

 The first step is to determine the size generator you need to run the critical functions of your home.
 This is a process of deciding which of the items in your home you would like the new generator to run during a utility outage.
 Some people want everything to be up and running, and others want just critical items like HVAC and the refrigerator.
 Check the owner’s manual for the items you want to power and add up the power level that each one requires.
 That will give you an idea of the size of the generator you need.
-Use this Generator-Sizing-Chart as a reference.
+Use this Generator-Sizing-Calculator as a reference.

 Placement & Noise

 Next, you should consider where the generator will be placed.
 Some cities require the generator to be out of sight, or in an enclosed space.
 Most of the time, it will require a setback of at least 5 feet from the property line, and a concrete pad with electrical wiring and hook-ups for the generator and transfer switch.
 Noise ordinances allow for a maximum sound level of 45dB at your neighbor’s property line.
 With large generators in residential subdivisions, noise is a limiting factor.

 If the generator you need is 50 horsepower or greater, you will need to apply for a permit from your local Air Quality District.
 There are 35 AQDs in California.
 Find yours here: Map of California Air Quality Boards

 You should also consider the fuel source for your generator.
 If it will be natural gas, you’ll need plumbing; and if it is propane, you should think about where the tank will be located.